seanofw/opentk-faq/OpenTK_FAQ.md

 ### How fast is OpenTK?

 For a .NET library, OpenTK is *very* fast.
-OpenTK 3 and 4 use hand-optimized IL assembly to minimize overhead when calling OpenGL functions, and OpenTK 5 will use the new C# function pointers to reduce overhead even further.
+OpenTK 3 and 4 use hand-optimized IL assembly to minimize overhead when calling OpenGL functions, and OpenTK 5 is planned to use the new C# function pointers to reduce overhead even further.

 We take great pains to make it as efficient as possible.
 However, keep in mind that the underlying runtimes (.NET/Mono) use both JIT compilation and garbage collection, which can complicate the definition of “fast.”
 Still, we place significant emphasis on performance, so if you believe something could run faster, please [open an issue on our GitHub](https://github.com/opentk/opentk/issues)!